nhsbsa-data-analytics/.github/docs/pre-commit-gitleaks.md

 conda activate dev
 ```

 3. Make `pre-commit` active.
 This tells `git` to run any defined `pre-commit` hooks on every commit.
-The hooks will be defined in a YAML config, called `pre-commit-config.yaml`, which is placed in each `git` repo - see "Congifuration" below.
+The hooks will be defined in a YAML config, called `pre-commit-config.yaml`, which is placed in each `git` repo - see [Configuration](#configuration).

 ```bash
 pre-commit install